Published on September 14th, 2012 | by Chris Keenan

-Stay Away from Refined Sugar
+Acne Tip: Stay Away from Refined Sugar

 Refined sugar is one of the leading causes of acne pimples and large-scale breakouts, so much so that many dermatologists refer to acne as the “diabetes of the skin.”
 These sugars are all too common, and they’re likely to be found in virtually every processed food in local supermarkets.
 Whether refined sugar is found in condiments, like ketchup and barbecue sauce, or even store-bought cookies, deli meats, and processed dinners, it can have a disastrous effect on the skin.

-Rather than eating processed foods and pre-made products during meal times, switch instead to a diet that consists of fresh, all-natural ingredients.
+Rather than eating processed foods and pre-made products during meal times, switch instead to an acne diet that consists of fresh, all-natural ingredients.
 This makes it easy to monitor how much sugar — or high-fructose corn syrup — is being consumed.
 And it allows for exact control over every gram of refined sugar added into a daily diet.

-Cleanse the Skin with a Healthy Diet
+Acne Tip: Cleanse the Skin with a Healthy Diet

 When people try to make other parts of their body healthy, by eliminating fat or nourishing their muscles, they almost always engage in a cleansing process to make sure their body is healthy, efficient, and free of toxins that might slow down their path to better health.
 The same process should be done when ensuring clear skin.
 Luckily, there are some great foods that can help this process along.